watty62/SOD/README.md

 ## Introduction
 In February 2019 I carried out the first full analysis of public sector open data publishing in Scotland.
 It [didn't paint a pretty picture](https://codethecity.org/2019/11/15/scotlands-open-data-february-2019-an-update/).
 The data to support that piece is now in [this file](README_2019.md).

+One year on, in February 2020, I started to repeat the exercise.
+This time my intention was to go deepeer into organisationals structures and to be even more thorough.
+That dragged on into March and was interrupted by Covid-19.
+In August 2020 I picked it up again, checking what I'd done in Spring, and completing the bits I'd not finished.

-For readability, I've split the Feb 2020 data write-ups (currently a work in progress) into individual files as you will see below.
+For readability, I've split the 2020 data write-ups (currently a work in progress) into individual files as you will see below.

 A blog post summarising this will be published soon.